 On February 13, 1986, catcher Ron Hassey was traded back to the Yankees from the White Sox two months after making the exact opposite trip.
 Yankee players who were traded for or with Ron in his back-and-forth-and-back odyssey between the nation’s number one and two cities include pitcher Neil Allen, catcher Scott Bradley, power hitter Ron Kittle, infielder Wayne Tolleson, and catcher Joel Skinner.
 Hassey contributed 19 taters, 71 rbi’s, and one steal to the Yankee cause in 1985 and 1986.

-The Yankees have added RHP J.R.
-Graham & LHP James Reeves to their list of non-roster invitees on 2/13/17, and now have 65 players scheduled to report.
+The Yankees added righthander J.R.
+Graham and lefty James Reeves to their list of nonroster invitees on February 13, 2017.

 The Yankees signed free agent catcher Algeni Mateo to a minor league contract on February 13, 2014.